Lukasveiga/todo-list-node-api/README.md

 <br>

-- In this API is possible to do de all CRUD operations for user details and tasks too.
-In addition to presenting an authentication route that generates a token that allows access to other protected routes.
+- This API provides comprehensive CRUD operations for managing both user details and tasks seamlessly.
+Additionally, it offers an authentication route that generates a token, facilitating access to other protected routes.
+This robust feature set empowers users to efficiently handle user information and task management while ensuring secure access to protected resources.

-- You can access all endpoints and their details in the following route, which was written using the swagger tool and following the open api specification:
+- Explore the details of all available endpoints by navigating to the following route.
+The documentation, crafted using the Swagger tool and adhering to the OpenAPI specification, offers a comprehensive guide to the API's structure and functionalities.
+This resource serves as a valuable reference for developers seeking a clear understanding of the API's capabilities and usage.

 ```
 http://localhost:PORT/api-docs/